grafana/mimir/docs/sources/operators-guide/architecture/components/query-frontend/index.md

 The query-frontend can optionally align queries with their step parameter to improve the cacheability of the query results.
 The result cache is backed by Memcached.

 Although aligning the step parameter to the query time range increases the performance of Grafana Mimir, it violates the [PromQL conformance](https://prometheus.io/blog/2021/05/03/introducing-prometheus-conformance-program/) of Grafana Mimir.
-If PromQL conformance is not a priority to you, you can enable step alignment by setting `-query-frontend.align-querier-with-step=true`.
+If PromQL conformance is not a priority to you, you can enable step alignment by setting `-query-frontend.align-queries-with-step=true`.

 ### About query sharding